 Marketing Advisory Network: 2017 Employee Advocacy Impact Study

 Some people might find it concerning that their employees talk about their brand online, especially people in regulated organizations, but this is a positive thing.
 People aren’t on social media trying to blast their employers.
-Your job makes up a large portion of your life, so when sharing about your day-to-day life and interests on social media, your work will be one of the things you want to talk about.
+Your job makes up a large portion of your life, so sharing your day-to-day life and interests on social media includes your work.

-What you can do is give people in your organization suggestions about what to promote in your industry, your brand’s initiatives and more.
+What you can do through your employee advocacy program is give people in your organization suggestions about what to promote in your industry, your brand’s initiatives, and more.
 This can be sharing your content, sharing third-party content, following influencers, analysts, and each other, and more.
 Your colleagues won’t carry out all of your requests and that’s to be expected, but they will help with many of them, and that collectively gives your social media marketing efforts a huge boost.

 Rather than worrying about what your employees say about your brand on social media, you should help them promote it.